peterpolidoro/ModularServer/examples/BoardLedController/README.md

 }
 ```

-When a method executes successfully, the response will contain a
+When a function executes successfully, the response will contain a
 "result" property.
-In some cases the result may be null, but the method
+In some cases the result may be null, but the function
 execution was still successful.
 When there is an error, there will not
 exist a "result" property, but there will exist an "error" property.

-To get more information about a method, enter the method followed by
+To get more information about a function, enter the function followed by
 a question mark ?

-Example Method Help:
+Example Function Help:

 ```shell
 blinkLed ?